Fatigued Truck Drivers

 The number of catastrophic truck crashes attributed to sleep deprivation in the last few years has made headlines illustrating just how dangerous a tired driver can be.
 Just three examples:

-- In a March 2013 fatal truck crash in Kentucky, a truck driver rear-ended a passenger car and killed six people.
+- In a fatal truck crash in Kentucky, a large truck driver rear-ended a passenger car and killed six people.
 Investigations by the FMCSA revealed that the driver had been driving well beyond hours-of-service regulations and had falsified his records – both at the demand of the company that owned the truck.

 Don’t Leave Your Case Up to Chance!
 Call a Florida Truck Crash Attorney Today